GG666/Lecture/Chapter (C_English).md

 ## Pointer points to function

 Variables need memory to store the data value, and programs need memory to execute.
-For a function, the name of it is the address stored in.
+For a function, the name of it is the address stored.

-Therefore, we can also use pointer to points a function.
-Different type of function must be pointed by different pointers.
+Therefore, we can also use a pointer to point to a function.
+Different types of functions must be pointed by different pointers.

 ```C++
 return_type (*pointer_name)(data_type1,data_type2,...);